 Customers are the most important asset for every organization.
 This is a no-brainer.
-Therefore, companies advanced their understanding of customer and their behavior.
+Therefore, companies advanced their understanding of customers and their behavior.
 They achieved that through experimenting and learning from it.
 This led to a realization that customers are a central part of their strategic and marketing focus.

 We don’t need to tell how customer satisfaction is essential to long-term business success which increases positive recommendation and serves as an important tool in creating and maintaining loyalty.
-With that in mind, a repeated purchase is a byproduct of maintaining customers loyalty to the brand.
+With that in mind, a repeated purchase is a byproduct of maintaining customers’ loyalty to the brand.

 Companies brought up new techniques to keep attracting their existing customer base and sell products repetitively, effectively building their brand.
 Customers now got plenty of options to choose from, which entitled them to be selective and companies started recognizing the vast potential benefits a loyal customer base could offer.
-Therefore, brand loyalty piled up huge attention of marketers.
+Therefore, brand loyalty piled up the huge attention of marketers.

 Brand Loyalty and the Internet

 Before the internet, the most common way to build brand loyalty was through the interaction of a salesperson and a customer.
 Today, the internet provides access to thousands of customer products and services without the salesperson as the middleman.
 Customers, can on their own conduct independent research and compare competitors’ offerings, make informed choices and are less committed to specific brands.
 As a result, firms are challenged with how to distinguish their products from others.

 What is a brand?

 A common definition of a brand can be a set of associations linked to a name, mark or symbol associated with a product or service.
 When people start associating a name with other things, it becomes a brand.
 A successful brand can have a big potential to impact the way people view products or services.
 Let’s see what the key characteristics of brands are: